ljsinclair/featurebase-docs/docs/community/com-ingest/com-ingest-eg-kafka-avro-delete.md

 ---
-title: Kafka Confluent delete examples
+title: Kafka Avro delete examples
 layout: default
 parent: Import data
 grand_parent: Community
 nav_order: 9
 ---

-# Kafka Confluent delete ingest examples
+# Kafka Avro delete examples
 {: .no_toc}

 This page provides examples of Kafka static ingest files and flags you can use to test the system